 To prevent insulin stacking, when using an open loop system such as the 530G, a typical 4-6 hours active insulin time (AIT) is recommended (Walsh does a good job talking about insulin stacking in this article).

 In the case of the 670G, the AIT is a more flexible setting.
 Chances are your time setting will be much shorter than the one you’ve used with an open loop system.
-For example my AIT was 4 hours on the 530G and now it is 3 hours on the 670G.
+For example, my AIT was 4 hours on the 530G and now it is 3 hours on the 670G.
 It can be set to a minimum of 2 hours for the 670G.

-This can be very confusing especially since we were always led to believe that the AIT was based on the active time of short acting insulin such as novolog or humalog.
+This can be very confusing especially since we were always led to believe that the AIT was based on the active time of short-acting insulin such as Novolog or Humalog.

 And therefore this seems to be a pseudo-AIT setting and not the AIT that we got accustomed to using with the 530G.

-– As per Medtronic, the micro-bolus feature targets 120 mg/dL but a lot of people have noted that the Auto Mode algorithm seems to becomes more conservative when it gets around 150mg/dL.
+– As per Medtronic, the micro-bolus feature targets 120 mg/dL but a lot of people have noted that the Auto Mode algorithm seems to become more conservative when it gets around 150mg/dL.
 Most think that this is why it is hard to achieve the 120 mg/dL target or below as advertised.
 This is a big source of frustration for people who had tight control of their HbA1c prior to transitioning to the 670G.

 -It is not clear whether the basal and micro bolus are delivered at the same time (every 5 minutes), but it seems that the Auto Mode algorithm does not make a distinction between the two and just adds the microbolus to the basal delivery while targeting 120 mg/dL.
 I’ve read that for many pump systems, the basal is delivered with every turn of the motor in your pump (per click).
 Not sure whether that is the case for the 670G.

--I have read of where some people going back and forth using the 670G run automode only at night and go back to manual mode during the day so that they can have more control of the basal intake to deal with stress and increased activity etc.
+-I have read of where some people going back and forth using the 670G run auto mode only at night and go back to manual mode during the day so that they can have more control of the basal intake to deal with stress and increased activity etc.